What TV show would you choose?

 W shrugged: No more, no less complicated than the dozen times I’ve done it before.

-Me: And Jacob Blessing.
+Me: And Jacob Riley.
 How’s he doing?

-Me: I think you know it was.
+Me: I think you know there was.

 Me: So you’re confirming there are parallel time periods?
 Are we side-by-side with past generations?